WeCanCodeIT/java-exercises/cookie-orders/README.md

 - Create an empty constructor and the following methods
 - `public void addOrder(CookieOrder theOrder)` add an order to the list showing variety and quantity
 - `public int getTotalBoxes()` keep track of total boxes ordered
-- `public int removeVariety(String variety)` give the ability to pick out a variety of cookie and remove it from the list (keep track of total boxes removed as well) Hint: When you remove something the list will shrink, you need to consider this when traversing your collection (you don't want to overlook any items)
+- `public void removeVariety(String variety)` give the ability to pick out a variety of cookie and remove it from the list.
+Hint: When you remove something the list will shrink, you need to consider this when traversing your collection (you don't want to overlook any items)
 - `public void showOrder()` to traverse and print the ArrayList